Encrypticord/GitCordHook/README.md

 #### secret: string

+In Development

-This is where you setup your security.
-You will enter this in both the config here and in the GitHub webhook setup, which will be what authenticates GitHub in your bridge.
+~~This is where you setup your security.
+You will enter this in both the config here and in the GitHub webhook setup, which will be what authenticates GitHub in your bridge.~~

 #### pathings: array